Lowry and balanced Raptors rout slumping Jazz 124-111

 COACH SEAT

 Rick Pitino, who was fired in 2017 as Louisville's head coach, took in the game from a courtside seat within earshot of Utah coach Quin Synder.
-Pitino, who coached Mitchell at Louisville, was accompanied by Utah Valley University coach Mark Pope who was on his 1996 Kentucky NCAA Championship team.
+Accompanied by Utah Valley University coach Mark Pope who played on his 1996 Kentucky NCAA Championship team.

 TIP-INS

-Jazz: Ingles dislocated his finger with 6:17 left in the game and did not return. ...
-Utah went 27-for-41 from the line while Toronto made 13 of their 14 attempts. ...
-Ricky Rubio had nine assists but shot 1-for-10.
+Jazz: Joe Ingles dislocated his finger with 6:17 left in the game and did not return. ...
+Utah went 27-for-41 from the line while Toronto made 13 of their 14 attempts.

 UP NEXT